jiayaozhang/UnrealEngineGPT/README.md

 1. Select the actors you want to texture in the Outliner.

-2. Set your desired settings in the Comfy Textures widget.
+2. Set your desired settings in the Chat With Texture widget.

 3. Click `Render` to start the rendering process.